polterguy/anarq/README.md

 Deletes a previously created OP post.
 Notice, endpoint can only be invoked by the user that originally created the OP post.
-And the post is not actually deleted, but only flagged as deleted, making it publicly invisible on the site for everyone except root accounts, admin accounts and moderator accounts.
+And the post is not actually deleted, but only flagged as deleted, making it publicly invisible on the site for everyone except root accounts, admin accounts, and moderator accounts.

 ### GET magic/modules/anarq/posts/posts-count